Conzpite/ironvault-oracle-template/README.md

 If you intend to only use the pre-generated templates, you can simply download just the Templates folder.

+Each file follow the same naming convention:
+1. Prefix ("t_")
+2. Dice expression ("1d6", "2d20")
+3. Number of rows ("_3", "_10"), exempted if every row represents one and only one value of the dice
+4. Description of what the template is may be used for ("_delve_denizen"), exempted for general oracle templates

 To test using the template folder,

 1. Add the Templates folder to your homebrew directory.
 Make sure homebrew content is enabled in the ironvault plugins settings